Activities that can help you and your autistic child build a connection with one another, share emotion and promote social engagement.

 What is Executive Functioning and How Autism Affects It

 Executive functioning is critical to our independence as an adult, and most of us are not aware that we possess it.
-It is comprised of cognitive and mental abilities that help us regulate, control, and manage our thoughts and actions and can be a marked challenge for people with autism.
+It is comprised of cognitive and mental abilities that help us regulate, control, and manage our thoughts and actions and can be a marked challenge for autistic people.

 Obstacle to the Guiding Relationship

-Whether you are new to the RDI® Model or have been around for some time, at some point you will face challenges and obstacles in the process of Guiding your child with autism.
+Whether you are new to the RDI® Model or have been around for some time, at some point you will face challenges and obstacles in the process of Guiding your autistic child.
 Learn more by watching...

 Mindful Communication